wp-plugins/subiz-live-chat/readme.txt

 Using hotline or email as the main customers interaction channel may bring many drawbacks for online businesses as their visitors can be left to passively surf the store or wait for the unresponsive email system or the busy hotline service.
 Subiz live chat is designed as a web-based plugin to solve these entire problems.

-[Subiz Live Chat](http://subiz.com/?utm_source=plugin_wp&utm_medium=link&utm_campaign=plugin_wp1.1) offers excellent communication platform where website owner can engage directly with visitors, fulfill any enquiry in real-time, and actively receive feedback.
+[Subiz Live Chat](http://subiz.com/?utm_source=plugin_wp&utm_medium=plugin&utm_campaign=plugin_wp1.1) offers an excellent customer interaction channel where sales and customer service team can communicate directly with visitors, fulfil any enquiry in real-time, and actively receive feedback.
 All of these interaction would happen on a live chat widget docked at the pre-determined place on the webpage, running in real-time while visitor are exploring the website.
 This fully functional live chat tool will turn website visitor into paying customers, increase conversion rates, and generate more loyal customers.

 [youtube https://www.youtube.com/watch?v=vuoZw77XivQ]